-Study international development in Thailand, the only southeast Asian country not colonized by European powers and a hub for manufacturing, agriculture, and tourism.
-You’ll also contribute through an internship or research project with a nonprofit organization while you are there.
-Explore the complexities created by issues such as the environment, globalization, sustainability, and social justice.
+Study international development in Thailand, the only southeast Asian country not colonized by European powers and a hub of manufacturing, agriculture, and tourism.
+The program includes a six-week internship or research project with a grassroots organization focused on entrepreneurship, health, human rights, or sustainability.

 |Location||Chiang Mai, Thailand|